sass/sass/proposal/module-system.changes.md

 * Clarify that `@forward` includes the forwarded module's CSS tree.

+* Explicitly indicate which parts of a module are immutable.

 ## Draft 2.1

 * Make sure nested `@import`s preserve the parent selector/at-rule context of